 Traditionally chanted on the seventh day of Pesach, the Song at the Sea (Shirat HaYam) is found in the Book of Exodus (Shemot).
 Its words express the Israelites’ jubilant amazement and their gratitude to God for parting the waters, enabling them to cross the Sea of Reeds and escape servitude.

 “At the beach, one really senses the majesty of God,” says Rabbi Roberts.
 “Last year, it occurred to us that Sydney offers such inspiring environs; why not celebrate the crossing of the Sea in a place that stirs our collective memory and imagination?’”

-The 2017 participants enjoyed a unique and moving experience, with one person describing the service “a resounding success.”
+Previous participants have enjoyed a unique and moving experience, with one person describing the service “a resounding success.”

 “The picnic afterwards is a lovely, communal way to finish up those last remaining kosher l’Pesach snacks as well!” adds Rabbi Roberts.

 We hope to see you there!